nosarthur/nosarthur.github.io/_posts/2026-08-09-cycle-closure.md

 no matter how large its error bar.
 Small residual does not mean trustworthy edge;
 it can equally mean untestable edge.
-The next section makes that last sentence quantitative.
+The next section makes that statement quantitative.

 ## leaving one edge out